preciofishbone/OmniaDocsG2/pages/language-versions-of-a-page/index.rst

 Do you need to publish a page in more than one language?
 Then you use the option "Page Variations".

-First a Publishing App Administrator must set up the variations in the Page Settings, see this page: :doc:`Publishing App settings </pages/page-settings/index>`
+First a Publishing App Administrator must set up the variations in the Settings, see this page: :doc:`Publishing App settings </pages/page-settings/index>`

 Specific authors can be set up for a variation, and if not, all authors of a page can edit all variations.